MikeTarkington/flare_spotter/README.md

     `pip install PrettyTable`

 - That'$ it!
 Datadog to the rescue!
-Now you can run the following command to use it (and explore options below to get the most customization when investigating):
+Now you can run the following command to use the script (and explore options below to get the most customization when investigating):

     `python3 spotter.py`